 There is a national requirement for the public to be involved in both the design and delivery of healthcare services.
 In addition, accrediting and registration bodies set out expectations around expert by experience involvement in all stages of practitioner psychologist training.

 Experts by experience can be broadly defined as individuals, family/friends and carers who have lived experience of mental and physical health difficulties (or of caring for somebody who does) and who have accessed NHS mental health services as a result of these difficulties.
 There are benefits associated with experts by experience and health care staff working in partnership to enhance the learning and practice of health professionals and in the delivery of better outcomes for those who use services.

 You can view the latest blog, by EBE Steering Group member, Alison Bryant here.
-Alison talks about what exciting workstreams the EBEs will be involved in over the coming months, and the importance of EBE involvement.
+Alison talks about reflecting on Psychological Professions Week 2022 and looking to the future.

 You can also find other PPN NW Blog updates here.

 The Psychological Professions Network (PPN) North West are facilitating a webinar entitled 'Transforming Care Through the Involvement of Patients and the Public: Learning from Experts by Experience in the Psychological Professions Network'.
 We hope to set out the context for expert by experience involvement, disseminate our survey results exploring involvement in the training of psychological professionals, and share stories of involvement journeys from expert by experience colleagues, professionals and trainees.